isabella232/airavata-docs/PGA-Installation.md

 ### <a name="headPGAMAC">PGA  Installation on MAC Yosemite OS</a>
-#### Pre-Installations
+#### Pre-Installation
-1. To install MCrypt for PHP on MAC please follow the steps in http://coolestguidesontheplanet.com/install-mcrypt-php-mac-osx-10-10-yosemite-development-server/.
+1. Follow instructions in <a href="http://coolestguidesontheplanet.com/install-mcrypt-php-mac-osx-10-10-yosemite-development-server/." target="_blank">MCrypt Installation</a> for PHP on MAC
-2. First check wether your MAC has Apache installed.
+2. First check whether your MAC has Apache installed.
 To check availability;
 <pre><code>apache ctrl start</code></pre>
 3. To stop running Apache use;
 <pre><code>apache ctl stop</code></pre>
-4. Once above is completed follow the steps given in https://web.archive.org/web/20150507101703/http://sangatpedas.com/20140219/installing-laravel-osx-mavericks for
+4. Once above is completed follow the <a href="https://web.archive.org/web/20150507101703/http://sangatpedas.com/20140219/installing-laravel-osx-mavericks" target="_blank"> Installation Steps</a> given for
 	- Configuring Apache
 	- Installing Composer (Use sudo commands as and when required for installation)
 5. To install Composer use